From Sonic Retro

-Tails Adventures (テイルスアドベンチャー) (also known as Tails Adventure) is an adventure game for the Sega Game Gear.
+Tails Adventures (テイルスアドベンチャー), also known as Tails Adventure, is a spin-off adventure game for the Sega Game Gear.
 The game was developed by Aspect Co.
 Ltd and released in 1995.
 It was Tails' first lone adventure game released in the West (with Tails' Skypatrol not seen outside Japan until 2003) and a departure from the usual high speed action common in many games of the Sonic franchise.
-It is widely considered to be one of the best Sonic Game Gear games.
-This game was released three years before Sonic Adventure.

 The different language manuals give different accounts of Tails' Adventures' place in the Sonic storyline, with the Japanese version citing it as as a prequel to Tails' first appearance in Sonic the Hedgehog 2 (explaining why he lacks his spinning attacks throughout the game).
-Conversely, the English version tells that Sonic and Tails are simply taking a break from dual adventuring, and Tails has come to Cocoa Island to relax.
+Conversely, the Western versions tell that Sonic and Tails are simply taking a break from dual adventuring, and Tails has come to Cocoa Island to relax.

 Cocoa Island is a beautiful little paradise that rests atop a coral reef and cannot be found on any map.
 It's said that the legendary Chaos Emeralds rest here...